rubyjs/libv8/README.md

 ### What if I can't install from source?

-If you can fix the "Makefile" so that it correctly compiles for your platform, we'll pull it right in!
+If you can fix v8's build system so that it correctly compiles for your platform, we'll pull it right in!

 To get the source, these commands will get you started:

-    git clone git://github.com/cowboyd/libv8.git
+    git clone --recursive git://github.com/cowboyd/libv8.git
     cd libv8
     bundle install
-    bundle exec rake checkout
     bundle exec rake compile

 ### Bring your own V8